 \section{Introduction}

 Black-Box Optimization (BBO) problems, with neither the objective function nor corresponding derivative is accessible, are challenging to solve.
-Although Evolutionary Computation (EC) methods, such as Genetic Algorithm (GA)~\cite{1992ga}, Particle Swarm Optimization (PSO)~\cite{pso}, Differential Evolution (DE)~\cite{de}, as well as their modern (self-)adaptive variants are widely recognized as effective solutions, they often rely on labor-intensive tuning or even re-design for novel scenario adaption.
+Although Evolutionary Computation (EC) methods, such as Genetic Algorithm (GA), Particle Swarm Optimization (PSO), Differential Evolution (DE), as well as their modern (self-)adaptive variants are widely recognized as effective solutions, they often require tuning or even re-design for novel scenario adaption.

 To automate such manual algorithm design tasks, recent Meta-Black-Box Optimization~(MetaBBO) researches propose learning generalizable design policy through meta-learning~\cite{metabox,ma2025toward}.
 MetaBBO naturally forms a bi-level algorithmic structure.
-At the meta level, a learnable algorithm design policy~(e.g., a neural network) outputs flexible design choices~(e.g., parameter control~\cite{GLEET} and algorithm selection~\cite{RLDAS}) for low-level optimizer.
+At the meta level, a learnable algorithm design policy~(e.g., a neural network) outputs flexible design choices~(e.g., parameter control~\cite{GLEET,ConfigX} and algorithm selection~\cite{RLDAS}) for low-level optimizer.
 At the lower level, a BBO optimizer is deployed to optimize target problem with the given design choice.
 The meta-objective is to train a design policy that enhances low-level BBO process.
 Since such paradigm provides a promising way to learn automated optimization algorithm design, MetaBBO has been widely explored and discussed in recent two years~\cite{rl-surrogate,DesignX,kl-lsgo,huang2025evaluation,metade,mo2025autosgnn}.